 - A benefit that will save us money or make us money or really help us to improve our brand

 - Unless we get that we would become uncompetitive ourselves!”

-So to avoid being regarded as amateurs in a professional business “marketplace” space, Physio First representatives can allude to our member dissatisfaction but cannot yet address their legitimate question as to what Physio First members can do for them in terms of helping them to make money, save money or improve their brand – but we have a plan!
+So to avoid being regarded as amateurs in a professional business “marketplace”, Physio First representatives can allude to our member dissatisfaction but cannot yet address an insurer’s legitimate question as to what Physio First members can do for them in terms of helping insurers to make money, save money or improve their brand – but we have a plan!